Beckham still weighing options for Miami soccer stadium

 Beckham's group has remained mostly quiet since local officials last year rebuffed two attempts to secure land for a 25,000-seat bayfront arena in the city's downtown.

-Miami-Dade County lawmakers voted on Tuesday to allow the county to open negotiations with Florida International University for use of its stadium as a temporary home for Beckham’s team in south Miami.
+Miami-Dade County lawmakers are to hold a Tuesday vote to allow the county to open negotiations with Florida International University to use its American football arena as a temporary home for Beckham's team in south Miami.

 "Right now, our focus is on identifying the location for a purpose-built stadium that will be the team's permanent home," Schwartz wrote.